tact-lang/defi-cookbook/README.md

 [Update already deployed contract](./basics/update/)

 This examples demonstrated how to update already deployed contract code and data.
-Note, that this operation can permamently lock up all funds present on the account if done incorrectly, so all production updates should be tested on testnet first.
+Note, that this operation can permanently lock up all funds present on the account if done incorrectly, so all production updates should be tested on testnet first.

 </details>